SafeRoboticsLab/ECE346/ROS_Core/src/Labs/Lab1/README.md

 # <ROBOT_IP> is 192.168.1.2XX
 ./start_ros.sh <ROBOT_IP>
 ```
 The `./start_ros.sh <ROBOT_IP>` command will automatically set your robot as the host of ROS Master using the previously mentioned script and start ROS.
 The should take ~60 seconds.
-To be clear, the `start_ros.sh` script runs **locally on the mini truck** to start ROS Master, SLAM, and a control node that sends a signal to the robot's motors and servo. **Please make sure your robot is static on the track in the F111 lab**, because the localization algorithm requires accurate gravitational direction for initialization.
+To be clear, the `start_ros.sh` script runs **locally on the mini truck** to start ROS Master, SLAM, and a control node that sends a signal to the robot's motors and servo. **Please make sure your robot is static (not moving, flat) on the track in the F111 lab**, because the localization algorithm requires accurate gravitational direction for initialization.

 If you encounter the error stating this file is not executable, you can change the permission by the following command and then retry.
 ```bash